adam-maj/robotics/README.md

 In the early 2010s, progress in deep reinforcement learning quickly exploded after years of slow results.
 Deep reinforcement algorithms started to show better than human performance on simple games like [Atari](https://arxiv.org/abs/1312.5602), and eventually far more complex games like [Go](https://www.nature.com/articles/nature16961) and [Dota 2](https://arxiv.org/abs/1912.06680)

-This progress provided a new direction for improvement for robotics control systems, since robotic control is essentially a reinforcement learning problem: the robot (agent) needs to learn to take actions in an environment (to control its actuators) to maximize reward (effectively executing planned actions).
+This progress provided a new direction for improvement for robotics control systems, since **robotic control is essentially a reinforcement learning problem**: the robot (agent) needs to learn to take actions in an environment (to control its actuators) to maximize reward (effectively executing planned actions).

 Because of this, roboticists tried to apply the progress in deep reinforcement learning toward robotic control.

-This came with several challenges on-top of just naively applying the same DRL algorithms to robotics: while games have explicitly defined rules and discrete state spaces, robotics deal with continuous configuration spaces (robot joints can in one of a near infinite number of specific positions) and highly complex environments where achieving training convergence is challenging.
+This came with several challenges on-top of just naively applying the same DRL algorithms to robotics: while games have explicitly defined rules and discrete state spaces, robots deal with continuous configuration spaces (robot joints can be in one of a near infinite number of specific positions) and highly complex environments where achieving training convergence is challenging.

 Deep reinforcement learning algorithms like [Trust Region Policy Optimization (TRPO)](./3-control/2-reinforcement-learning/4-trpo/1-trpo.pdf) and [Proximal Policy Optimization (PPO)](./3-control/2-reinforcement-learning/6-ppo/1-ppo.pdf) provided a path to good RL training convergence in continuous environments by optimizing training step-sizing (which is particularly challenging with reinforcement learning) and providing optimal reward signal across long-horizon tasks (where robots have to issue thousands of motor commands before they get the reward for completing the task).

 These algorithms enabled breakthrough results in simulation where simulated models of quadruped and biped robots learned walking patterns from scratch.

-While simulated robots could run thousands of iterations concurrently to learn, training reinforcement learning policies on real world robots was constrained by the inability collect too many samples, leading to more sample efficient algorithms like [Deep Deterministic Policy Gradient (DDPG)](./3-control/2-reinforcement-learning/7-ddpg/1-ddpg.pdf) and [Soft Actor-Critic (SAC)](./3-control/2-reinforcement-learning/8-sac/1-sac.pdf) that were more sample efficient due to reusing the same data multiple times.
+While simulated robots could run thousands of iterations concurrently to learn, training reinforcement learning policies on real world robots was constrained by the inability to collect too many samples, leading to algorithms like [Deep Deterministic Policy Gradient (DDPG)](./3-control/2-reinforcement-learning/7-ddpg/1-ddpg.pdf) and [Soft Actor-Critic (SAC)](./3-control/2-reinforcement-learning/8-sac/1-sac.pdf) that were more sample efficient due to reusing the same data multiple times.

-These algorithms allowed the training of reinforcement learning control policies real-world robots with more sample efficiency.
+These algorithms allowed the training of reinforcement learning control policies real-world robots.

 <br />

 ### Breakthrough #3: Simulation

-The progress in deep reinforcement learning for robotics was also driven by the improved usability of simulation software that occurred at the same time.
+Progress in deep reinforcement learning for robotics was also driven by the improved usability of simulation software that occurred at the same time.

-Training robotic control policies in simulation offers the advantage of parallelization and scale that far exceeds what's possible in reality, due to the ability to scale up training by just increasing the amount of compute dedicated to it (in contrast to reality, where training is constrained by expensive hardware and the speed of the rate limits of physics).
+Training robotic control policies in simulation offers the advantage of parallelization and scale that far exceeds what's possible in reality, due to the ability to scale up training by just increasing the amount of compute dedicated to it (in contrast to reality, where training is constrained by expensive hardware and the rate limits of physics).

 However, early simulation software was not designed specifically for robotics, and did not have enough accuracy in its contact and rigid body dynamics to generate policies that work in the real world.

-In 2012, a group of robotics engineers released [MuJoCo](./3-control/3-simulation/1-mujoco/1-mujoco.pdf), an open-source simulator built specifically with attention to the concerns of robotics needs with highly accurate contact and rigid body dynamics calculations.
-All breakthrough simulation research in robotics afterwards has been conducted in MuJoCo.
+In 2012, a group of engineers released [MuJoCo](./3-control/3-simulation/1-mujoco/1-mujoco.pdf), an open-source simulator built specifically with attention to the concerns of robotics, with highly accurate contact and rigid body dynamics calculations.

+**All breakthrough simulation research in robotics afterwards has been conducted in MuJoCo.**

 <p align="center">
   <img src="/images/readme/mujoco.png" alt="grasp contacts" width="70%" />